 Whether we’re analyzing search trends, poring through databases, or conducting surveys, we use data to tell a story.
 By doing so, we create a strong, clear, trustworthy narrative for our clients that also works for journalists.

 To reap the benefits of data, you have to know how to use it and where the best sources of data exist.
-In this post, we’ll break down the best ways to find data sources, use them to build data-driven narratives, and then leverage those research based content campaigns to earn media placements.
+In this post, we’ll break down the best ways to find data sources, use them to build newsworthy content ideas, and then leverage those research based content campaigns to earn media placements.

 As defined by Merriam-Webster, data is “factual information (such as measurements or statistics) used as a basis for reasoning, discussion, or calculation.”
 Simply put, data is a collection of facts and statistics easily used for reference or analysis.